nivekcode/svg-icon-library-starter/README.md

 1. Fork this repository
 2. Adjust the `name` inside the `package.json`.
-3. Adjust the `svg-to-ts` config inside the `package.json`.
+3. Adjust the `svg-to-ts` config inside the `.svg-to-tsrc` file.
 Change the following properties. `interfaceName`, `typeName`, `prefix` and the `modelFileName`.  👉 [Here](https://github.com/kreuzerk/svg-to-ts) you can find a detailed information about the meaning of those properties.
 4. Place all you SVG icons into the `svg-icons` folder.
 5. Open up a terminal and type `npm run serve`.